emissary-ingress/emissary/user-guide/advanced-rate-limiting.md

 Logically, configuring rate limiting is straightforward.

 1. Configure a specific mapping to include one or more request labels.
-2. Configure a limit for a given request label.
+2. Configure a limit for a given request label with the `RateLimit` resource.

 ## Example 1: Global rate limiting for availability

 Imagine the `catalog` service is a Rust-y application that can only handle 1 request per second before crashing.
 While the engineering team really wants to rewrite the `catalog` service in Golang (because Rust isn't fast enough), they haven't had a chance to do so.
 We want to rate limit all requests for this service to 1 request per second.

-We update the mapping for the `catalog` service to add a descriptor to the route:
+We update the mapping for the `catalog` service to add a request label to the route:

 ```
 apiVersion: ambassador/v0